rancher/fleet/dev/README.md

 ## Changing the Infra Command

-The infra command imports the local fleet module, to use the testenv helpers from e2e.
-Since the dependency, does not update often, infra imports the testhelper from a fixed fleet version.
+The `infra` command imports the local `fleet` module, to use the `e2e/testenv` helpers.
+Since the dependency does not update often, `infra` imports the testhelper from a fixed Fleet version.
 If we imported the testhelper via `replace` from a local folder, we would need to run `go mod tidy` for the infra command, whenever the main `go.mod` changes.

 When making changes to the infra command, one might want to edit and use the helpers directly.
 Without the need to tag a version for every change.
 Go workspaces can help: